 To learn more about this collaboration read the recent St. Pete Catalyst Article.

-Join us for a Trolley Tour of the District on Friday, April 18th from 1:30pm-4:30pm.
-This popular event is offered 2-3 times a year.
-It begins at the Maritime and Defense Technology Hub.
-You will board a trolley with other Innovation District partners and community members.
-As we travel throughout the District, you will learn about the history and future plans for the area.
-We will make several stops for an insider view of the research and collaborations underway.
-The tour will conclude back at Hub with a networking happy hour.
+Join us on our next tour of the Innovation District!
+Our tour will begin at the HUB, and we will board a trolley with other Innovation District partners.
+As we travel throughout the District, you will learn about the fascinating history and exciting future plans for the area.
+We will make several stops for a unique insider view of the research and collaborations underway.
+Participants are invited to enjoy a networking happy hour back at the HUB, where our tour will conclude.